alexcolls/penweb/README.md

 This repository contains tools designed for security testing, penetration testing, and monitoring.
 It includes an AWS Lambda function for URL health checks and utilities for testing rate limiting and authentication mechanisms.

+**NEW:** 🎨 **Interactive CLI** - Run all tools through a beautiful, user-friendly command-line interface with ASCII art and interactive menus!

 ## Components

 ### 📡 AWS Lambda - URL Pinger (`src/lambda/`)